Gabriel-Goncalves/jungle-devs-challenge/README.md

 This application was deployed using the [heroku](https://www.heroku.com/) platform

-[Click here](https://gabriel-jungle-devs-challenge.herokuapp.com/) to access the aplication
+<a href="https://gabriel-jungle-devs-challenge.herokuapp.com/" target="_blank">Click here</a> o access the aplication deployed

 ## Description